Health Topics

 What is an RSV test?

 RSV stands for respiratory syncytial virus.
-It is an infection that affects the respiratory tract.
+It is a viral infection that affects the respiratory tract.
 Your respiratory tract includes your lungs, nose, and throat.
-RSV testing checks a fluid sample from your nose to see if the RSV virus is causing symptoms of a respiratory infection.
+RSV testing checks a fluid sample from your nose to see if the virus is in your body and causing symptoms of a respiratory infection.

 - Infants, especially those 6 months and younger